iSugam/coffee-craft/README.md

-# Coffee Creft Web-Template Design and Development
+# Coffee Craft Web-Template Design and Development
 This is a coffee shop web template design and developed my me.

 ## Clone this project with terminal